Pennyw0rth/NetExec-Wiki/smb-protocol/password-spraying.md

 ```

 {% hint style="warning" %}
 By default nxc will exit after a successful login is found.
-Using the **--continue-on-success** flag will continue spraying even after a valid password is found.
-Usefull for spraying a single password against a large user list Usage example:
+Using the **--continue-on-success** flag, it will continue spraying even after a valid password is found.
+Useful for spraying a single password against a large user list.
+Usage example:
 {% endhint %}

 ```